I've been making big batches of this Mexican Green Rice lately and it is such a welcome change to my kitchen! Have you tried it yet?

-Authentic Mexican Green Rice Recipe
+How To Make Mexican Green Rice

 Combine well but it's okay to leave it just a little chunky.

-Add a dollop of oil to a saucepan over medium heat.
+You'll probably need to add a splash of the stock to get it rolling.

 Add 1 cup of rice and cook for a couple minutes, stirring regularly until the rice is opaque and just starting to turn golden brown.

 This pilaf style of cooking the rice will reduce clumping and help the grains absorb flavor.
-It will only take a couple minutes to turn golden so keep an eye on it to prevent burning.
+It will only take a couple minutes to turn golden brown, so keep an eye on it to prevent burning.

 Add the puree from the blender and cook over medium heat for a couple minutes, stirring regularly.

 Rice is hypersensitive to salt amount and it might take a bit of taste testing to get the appropriate level for your taste buds.

-If all went according to plan, not only does your kitchen have neighbors' noses poking through windows "Whatcha cookin?!", but you've also got a light, delicious batch of authentic Arroz Verde on your hands.
+If all went according to plan, not only does your kitchen have neighbors' noses poking through your windows "Whatcha cookin?!", but you've also got a light, delicious batch of authentic Arroz Verde on your hands.